denten-books/plain-text/4-screen.md

 conclude that the ultimate nature of the medium only matters in so far as it is tied to the observer's ability to impose formats.
 It does not matter for the definitions if the beaker is full of marbles or full of water.
-What matters only is our ability to "format" the medium into precisely reproducible chunks.
+What matters only is our ability to "format" the medium into exactly reproducible chunks.
 I am in fact able to do that with marbles (by counting) but unable to do it with water (without specialized instruments).
 In other words, undifferentiated matter like cake is only analog until someone cuts it into